 At the northern tip of the South American continent, where the burning desert flows into the blue wave of the Caribbean, lies the Guajira Peninsula: the arid land of the Wayùu.
-A semi-nomadic people spread among the cacti, these traders, shepherds and craftsmen make an “indigenous nation”, straddling the border between Colombia and Venezuela, numbering some 700,000 souls, proud to have preserved their traditions after centuries of resistance.
+A semi-nomadic people spread among the cacti, these traders, shepherds and craftsmen make up an “indigenous nation”, straddling the border between Colombia and Venezuela, numbering some 700,000 people, proud to have preserved their traditions after centuries of resistance.

 Territory and history

 In contact with the settlers, the “guajiros” developed trade, breeding and handicraft activities while fighting for the control of their territory, often at the price of blood.
-Far from the centres of decision and power of the Spanish Crown and then of the fledgling States, this people was nevertheless able to resist for centuries the systematic assimilation of indigenous peoples by the colonizers.
+Far from the centers of decision and power of the Spanish Crown and then of the fledgling States, this people was nevertheless able to resist for centuries the systematic assimilation of indigenous peoples by the colonizers.

 Gradually, this de independence was gradually reduced to a minimum with the development of mining projects in the region, such as in El Cerrejon (one of the largest coal mines in the world), or oil extraction projects such as in Maracaibo.

 With the arrival of this “modern” economy, some Wayùu have migrated to the surrounding towns to find work, and because of the porous border, smuggling has also become entrenched in the norms allowing a meagre subsistence.
 However, these large extractive sites, exhausting the fishing resources or diverting rivers, contribute to the deterioration of their natural environment and have made this already hostile region even more arid.